 Blood Detoxification - When testing the venous blood and the blood extracted from the cupping.
 Studies have shown an increase in heavy metals such as mercury, aluminium, sliver and lead in the blood extracted from the wet cupping.

 A.M.N.
 Al-Bedah et al. The medical perspective of cupping therapy: Effects and mechanisms of action.
 Journal of Traditional and Complementary Medicine 9 (2019) 90e97

 Here at Komyuniti, our fully qualified and highly experienced therapists endeavour to create a warm, welcoming and comfortable environment during your session.
 Before your treatment, your therapist will briefly explain the process and give you the chance to ask any questions you might have.
 From here, you can simply lay down and relax in our beautiful, calming space and enjoy the invigorating properties of cupping.

-Prior to your session, you will have circular red marks on the areas of your skin where the cups were placed.
+After your cupping session, you will have circular red marks on the areas of your skin where the cups were placed.
 This reaction is normal and will usually subside within 7-10 days.
 Aftercare simply includes keeping the treatment area clean until it has healed.

 Through their practice of acupuncture, our practitioners insert fine needles into the skin at nerve centres throughout the body.
 When we insert a needle into the nerves, we stimulate the nervous system, which signals the midbrain to release endorphins, enkephalins and increases blood flow to targeted areas throughout your body.
 When your acupuncture points are stimulated, it alters your experience of pain and discomfort by promoting your body’s internal healing regulating system.